 They were Zaminders.
-Every inch a King, and rightful landlords of their villages, they retained the title Chowdhury; a remnant, a whiff of a bygone era.
-A hedonistic lifestyle, which entertained decadence, and amorous behaviours.
+Every inch a King.
+As rightful landlords of their villages, they retained the title Chowdhury; a remnant, a whiff of a bygone era.
+A hedonistic lifestyle, which entertained decadence and amorous behaviours.
 The Zaminders could practically engage in anything they wanted.
 Womanising topped the list.
 They could take any number of women they pleased.
 The heavy smell of alcohol and the unending tinkling of ankle bells of court dancers stifled the palace air.
 Their official wives had not much say about who those Zaminders took as paramours.
-They were powerful men, who rarely cared about anyone’s feelings.
+They were powerful men who rarely cared about anyone’s feelings.
 Even less, they cared how they squandered their money.
-Whether or not, their personal accountants kept an honest, and vigilant tab on their accounts; the accumulated wealth over many generations.
-Clearly, some attracted more disrepute than the others.
+Whether or not, their personal accountants kept an honest vigilant tab on their accounts; the accumulated wealth over many generations.
+Clearly some attracted more disrepute than the others.
 This was an era of no accountability; the Kings literally got away with every mortal sin on earth.
 The cozy confluence of power and money made them untouchables, the sanctuary of nobility, their refuge.
 They could even get away with bloody murder.

-No body knew what happened to Prema Hashem and Ashik Chowdhury.
-The night of the monsoon rainfall, the family sat grumbling over the disappearance of their beloved Ashik.
+Nobody knew what had happened to Prema Hashem and Ashik Chowdhury.
+The night of the monsoon rainfall, the family had sat grumbling over the disappearance of their beloved Ashik.
 Apart from Lutfun, and Sheri, no one else could shed any light.
 But their mouths were sealed.
-Somewhat they behaved like terrified, vexed children, who had been assaulted by a relative, and vowed to never divulge.
-The steady monsoon rain tapered off, like the gradually fading of anklet bells before a maudlin Chowdhury, soaked in alcohol and lust.
+Somewhat they behaved like terrified vexed children, who had been assaulted by a relative and vowed to never divulge.
+The steady monsoon rain tapered off like the gradually fading of anklet bells before a maudlin Chowdhury, soaked in alcohol and lust.

 There was a knock on the door which the family couldn’t hear at first.
-At first, they thought the window rattled from the rage of the winds.
-But this rattle became louder, until a servant opened the door.
+At first, they thought the window rattled from the wind’s hollow rage.
+But this rattle became louder until a servant opened the door.
 There were visitors at the door, who had come with bittersweet tidings.
 Ashik Chowdhury appeared on the doorstep with Prema Hashem.
 It was puzzling, but the news they carried was even more shocking.
 That Prema Hashem dressed in a red bridal sari, had her head covered in a veil.
-It eluded Mr and Mrs.Chowdhury.
+It eluded Mr. and Mrs.Chowdhury.
 They walked over the threshold.
 Ashik entered at first, followed by a demure Prema.
 In the lime candle light, she looked soft and young.
 Her fair, flawless beauty impressed everyone in the room, as they looked at her speechless.
 She came forward and stood before the mistress of the house.

 Lutfun and Sheri watched in awe.
 Mrs. Chowdhury’s face paled.
-She rose from a leggy, but rickety chair.
-It creaked, and fell resoundingly giving way to its weak structure.
+She rose from a leggy but rickety chair.
+It creaked and fell resoundingly giving way to its weak structure.
 She looked at Ashik with rage emanating through her eyes.
 She spat out, “What have you done?
 Are you in your right mind?
 Have you gone mad?”
 Ashik stood there.
-His head lowered in front of the revered Mr and Mrs. Chowdhury and the rest of the family.
+His head lowered in front of the revered Mr. and .s.
+Chowdhury and the rest of the family.

 “We’re in love,” he said.

-Mr. Chowdhury tried to calm her down by patting on her back.
+Mr. Chowdhury tried to calm her down by patting her on the back.
 But she was inconsolable.
 She was not prepared to give even an inch of a leeway.
 He said, “Calm down, where would they go in this rain?”

-She left the room.
+The She turned around and left.
 A servant followed her with a candle.
-Mr. Chowdhury, too meekly went out with her.
+Mr. Chowdhury meekly went out after her.
 However, Sheri and Lutfun couldn’t endure this anymore.
-They knew they were taking a risk, but they came forward to aid the newlywed anyway.
-As soon as the elders left, they whispered to Ashik and Prema that they could sleepover in the guest room for one night on the roof; a room, with a view of the full sky and a hanging garden of enchanting monsoon blossoms; green tiger ferns, yellow lilies, arundina pink, and orchids, growing abundantly over the musty, brick walls.
+They knew they were taking a risk, but they came forward to the aid of the newlywed.
+As soon as the elders left, they whispered to Ashik and Prema that they could sleepover in the guest room for one night on the roof; a room with a view of the full sky and a hanging garden of enchanting monsoon blossoms; green tiger ferns, yellow lilies, arundina pink, and orchids, growing abundantly over the musty brick walls.

-At midnight, the window pane mirrored a candle flame.
-Inside the bedroom of the roof, there were four adults and a child sitting on a double mattress bed.
+At midnight the window pane mirrored a candle flame.
+Inside the roof bedroom, there were four adults and a child sitting on a double mattress bed.
 Their great shadows reflected on the wall, showed their huddled heads.
 That was just a fraction of the reality.
 Anyone looking at this image would think these were heads of hunter gatherers overseeing a kill.
 The sound of the rain drowned their talks, falling heavily on the corrugated red roof.
 The colour of the roof faded into white in certain places.
 It lacked the lustre of a newly painted roof.

 “Tell us what happened?” asked Lutfun.